This Document

 3. Add the additional fat and trimmings to the mixer at this time for the meat block you desire.
 This step helps eliminate smearing of the fat and allows the red color of the meat to show better.

-4. Do the final grind of the meat mixture through a sausage plate and stuff into casings.
+4. Do the final grind of the meat mixture through a sausage plate and stuff into desired size casing, usually a size 32-35 mm casing.

 Notes: